 Social sculpture students have access to well-equipped workshops run by technical specialists in Artists’ Books, Printmaking, Photography, Video and a range of processes including casting, metalwork and woodwork.
 General internet, email and office software are available as well as workstations with more specialist programmes including Photoshop, Illustrator, Adobe Audition 3.0; Sibelius 6; Cubase Essential 4; Pure Data; Hyperprism; GRM Tools and Composers Desktop Project.

-You have the opportunity to spend a semester at the Bauhaus University in Weimar; the Piet Zwart Institute, Rotterdam; or the Vilnius Art Academy.
+You have the opportunity to spend a semester at the Bauhaus University in Weimar; the Piet Zwart Institute, Rotterdam; or the Vilnius Art Academy and well as volunteer and assist Social Sculpture Research Unit projects such as University of the Trees, Exchange Values and Earth Forum.